cltl-students/verkijk_stella_rma_thesis_dutch_medical_language_model/src/anonymization/README.md

 To create a test set, sentences that contained the PERSON token were collected and replaced by "[MASK]".
 It was then tested how often the model would predict a name in the place of the masked token performing the fill-mask task.

 # Data
 Because of privacy contraints, not all data used for this task can not be provided.
-Only the last test set that contains sentences that were not included in the pre-training of MedRoBERTa.nl can be found under 'data'.
+Only the test set that contains sentences that were not included in the pre-training of MedRoBERTa.nl can be found under the name "anon_specific_testset_eval_public.csv".

 # Scripts
 _gather_persons.py_ creates a dataset of 8000 sentences for the fill-mask task.
 From this dataset, 100 relevant sentences were selected for the test set.